Simple Coloring, also known as Singles Chains, is a strategy that allows you to eliminate candidates by looking for contradictions.

 Keep doing this until you have colored all of the numbers in the singles chain.
 Because of the either/or relationship of conjugate pairs, you know that if one color is correct, then the candidates of the other color can all be eliminated.
 So if the red 4 in the top-left corner turns out to be correct, we can erase not only the green 4 in its box, but also the green 4 at the bottom-right of the image.
 If this were a longer chain, we would remove all green 4s from the grid.

 There are several ways to use simple coloring to eliminate candidates.
-I will describe them below.
+They are described below.

 Color Appears Twice in a Unit